Asia/Pacific Group on Money Laundering: Role

 The APG conducts mutual evaluations of its members to determine whether they comply, or to what extent they comply, with their obligations to implement the global anti-money laundering and anti-terrorist financing standards.
 Some of these reports are conducted jointly with other AML/CFT bodies such as the FATF, the International Monetary Fund, the World Bank and the Group of International Financial Centre Supervisors.
-The final reports are considered at the APG annual meeting each year and upon completion of that examination are adopted then published on the APG website in accordance with internal policy.
+The final reports are considered at the APG annual meeting each year and upon completion of that examination are adopted and then published on the APG website in accordance with internal policy.

 The APG also has an extensive technical assistance and training function in the region.
 The APG was the first FATF-style regional body to have formal institutionalised processes for technical assistance and training relating to AML/CFT issues.
-Each year a number of activities are conducted in the region to assess technical and training needs of APG members after which the secretariat coordinates assistance from multi-lateral and bi-lateral donors.
+Each year a number of activities are conducted in the region to assess the technical and training needs of APG members after which the secretariat coordinates assistance from multi-lateral and bi-lateral donors.
 The APG, jointly with the World Bank, developed a "Strategic Implementation Planning Framework" to assist APG members to prioritise and implement the recommendations made in APG mutual evaluation reports.

 The APG's typologies work programme examines trends in money laundering and terrorist financing in the Asia-Pacific region.
-Typologies reports are published on the APG website and provide case studies from APG members which in turn assist policy makers and law enforcement agencies in understanding how to target resources to prevent these crimes both at the domestic and the international level.
+Typologies reports are published on the APG website and provide case studies from APG members which in turn assist policymakers and law enforcement agencies in understanding how to target resources to prevent these crimes both at the domestic and the international level.
 Some of the reports published by the APG include money laundering trends in the gambling and casino sector; the risks of money laundering and terrorist financing through alternative remittance systems and underground banking; trade-based money laundering; and money laundering risks associated with gold.
-Recent projects include examinations of terrorist financing through social media, and money laundering and terrorist financing through human trafficking and human smuggling.
+Recent projects include examinations of terrorist financing through social media, money laundering, terrorist financing through human trafficking and human smuggling.

 The APG also has a multi-year technical assistance programme for Pacific countries and jurisdictions funded solely by the government of New Zealand.
 The programme involves intensive assistance and training in legal drafting, law enforcement training and capacity building, and enhancement of financial and non-financial sector AML/CFT supervision.